gcba-iris/iris-tech-docs/docs/architecture/docks.md

 ## Description

-Listens to one or more ports for incoming raw data through a specific protocol and parses and converts it to a javascript object.
+Listens to a single port for incoming messages through a specific protocol and parses it into a plain javascript object.
 Then passes this object along to the [dispatcher](dispatcher.md).
-If a response comes back, the dock serializes it and sends it off to the original device.
+If a response comes back, the dock serializes it to match the message format and sends it off to the original device.

-More that one dock can be arranged for a single protocol, provided that they listen to different ports.

 Docks must extend the base Dock class.